-On 30 April 1987, a press note was released by the Government of India, in which it was stated that in a meeting presided over by the Prime Minister, it was agreed by the Chief Ministers of Madhya Pradesh and Gujarat and representatives of Maharashtra Government that, a high level River Valley Authority would be set up for the control and development of the river basin.
+On 30th April, 1987, a press note was released by the Government of India, in which it was stated that in a meeting presided over by the Prime Minister, it was agreed by the Chief Ministers of Madhya Pradesh and Gujarat and representatives of the Maharashtra Government that a high level River Valley Authority would be set up for the control and development of the river basin.
 This press note also stated that the Narmada Sagar and the Sardar Sarovar Project on the river Narmada had been cleared.
-Soon thereafter Shri Ahmad Pate, Member of Parliament from Gujarat wrote a letter dated 14 April 1987 to Shri Rajiv Gandhi expressing his gratitude for according clearance to the Narmada multi-purpose project.
-This letter was replied to on 22 April 1987 by Shri Rajiv Gandhi who thanked Shri Patel for writing his letter dated 14 April 1987 regarding the Narmada project.
-On 20 April 1987, Shri Shanker Singh Vaghela wrote another letter to the Prime Minister.
+Soon, thereafter Shri Ahmad Patel, Member of Parliament from Gujarat wrote a letter dated 14th April, 1987 to Shri Rajiv Gandhi expressing his gratitude for according clearance to the Narmada multi-purpose project.
+This letter was replied to on 22nd April, 1987 by Shri Rajiv Gandhi who thanked Shri Patel for writing his letter dated 14th April, 1987 regarding the Narmada project.
+On 20th April, 1987, Shri Shanker Singh Vaghela wrote another letter to the Prime Minister.
 While thanking him for clearing the project, it was stated that there was apprehension about the environment and ecological factors and also about the needs of the tribal people.
-The Prime Minister was requested 'to clarify to the people of Gujarat whether or not these aspects have finally been cleared or not and all the doubts on this front have been finally set at rest or not'.
-On 4 May 1987 the Prime Minister replied to this letter in which it was stated as follows:
+The Prime Minister was requested "to clarify to the people of Gujarat whether or not these aspects have finally been cleared or not and all the doubts on this front have been finally set at rest or not".
+On 4th May, 1987 the Prime Minister replied to this letter in which it was stated as follows:

 There should be no grounds for any misunderstanding in this regard.
-The Narmada project has been cleared while at the same time ensuring that environmental safeguards will be enforced and effective measures taken for the rehabilitation of tribals.
-You could ask the Ministry of Water Resources or the State Government for details'.
+The Narmada Project has been cleared while at the same time ensuring that environmental safeguards will be enforced and effective measures taken for the rehabilitation of the tribals.
+You could ask the Ministry of Water Resources or the State Government for details.

-Lastly, we need to make reference to a letter dated 10 June 1987 written by Srimati Chandraben Sureshbhai Shrimali, an MLA of Gujarat and the reply of the Prime Minister thereto.
-In the said letter dated 10 June 1987, Srimati Shrimali thanked the Prime Minister for clearing the Narmada project and it was stated that the dry land of Gujarat and Saurashtra would be fertilised through Narmada Yojna.
-To this, reply dated 30 June 1987 of the Prime Minister was as follows:
+Lastly, we need make reference to a letter dated 10th June, 1987 written by Smt.
+Chandraben Sureshbhai Shrimali, an M.L.A. of Gujarat and the reply of the Prime Minister thereto.
+In the said letter dated 10th June, 1987, Smt.
+Shrimali thanked the Prime Minister for clearing the Narmada project and it was stated that the dry land of Gujarat and Saurashtra would be fertilised through Narmada Yojna.
+To this, reply dated 30th June, 1987 of the Prime Minister was as follows:

-Thank you for your letter of 10 June.
+Thank you for your letter of 10th June.
 The visit to Surendranagar was useful and educative.
-We are all looking forward to the early implementation of the Sardar Sarovar Project.
+We are all looking forward to the early implementation of the Sardar Sarovar project.
 The question of environmental protection also needs serious attention.
 I wish you and the people of Surendranagar a good monsoon.

-118. From the documents and the letters referred to hereinabove, it is more than evident that the Government of India was deeply concerned with the environmental aspects of the Narmada Sagar and Sardar Sarovar Project.
-Inasmuch as there was some difference of opinion between the Ministries of Water Resources and Environment and Forests with regard to the grant of environmental clearance, the matter was referred to the Prime Minister.
+88. From the documents and the letters referred to hereinabove, it is more than evident that the Government of India was deeply concerned with the environmental aspects of the Narmada Sagar and Sardar Sarovar Project.
+Inasmuch as there was some difference of opinion between the Ministries of Water Resources and Environment & Forests with regard to the grant of environmental clearance, the matter was referred to the Prime Minister.
 Thereafter, series of discussions took place in the Prime Minister's Secretariat and the concern of the Prime Minister with regard to the environment and desire to safeguard the interest of the tribals resulted in some time being taken.
-The Prime Minister gave environmental clearance on 13 April 1987 and formal letter was issued thereafter on 24 June 1987.
+The Prime Minister gave environmental clearance on 13th April, 1987 and formal letter was issued thereafter on 24th June, 1987.